 As a result of this learning activity, the participant will be able to:

-The article is coauthored by Mark Solms, PhD and Jaak Panksepp, PhD.
+The article is coauthored by Mark Solms, PhD and the late Jaak Panksepp, PhD.
 Dr. Solms coined the term, neuropsychoanalysis—a field dedicated to linking theories and findings in psychoanalysis with current research in the neurological sciences.
 He is a Psychoanalyst and Professor of Neuropsychology at University of Cape Town.
 Dr. Panksepp coined the term, affective neuroscience—a field dedicated to the study of neural mechanisms of emotion.
 He was a Psychobiologist and Neuroscientist, Professor at Washington State University’s College of Veterinary Medicine, and Emeritus Professor of Psychology at Bowling Green State University.

 The article was selected by Michael J. Gerson, PhD (Instructor).
 Dr. Gerson is a licensed psychologist, psychoanalyst, and marriage and family therapist.
-He is a core faculty member in the Graduate School of Psychology at California Lutheran University and active clinician.
+He is a professor emeritus in the Graduate School of Psychology at California Lutheran University and active clinician.
 He has been training other clinicians for over 30 years, both in his private practice, in community counseling centers, and in graduate programs.
 He has long been interested in the interface between research in neuroscience and clinically relevant psychological phenomena (e.g., Gerson, M. .
 Psychoanalytic Dialogues, 24, 210-226. doi: 10.1080/10481885.2014.893783).

 There is no commercial support or other potential conflicts of interest for this program, presentation, or instructor.